vtexdocs/dev-portal-content/docs/vtex-io/Reference/vtex-io-documentation-vtex-io-cli-installation-and-command-reference/vtex-io-documentation-vtex-io-cli-command-reference.md

 ### submit

-Submits the current app, or an specified one, to validation from VTEX App Store team.
+Submits the current app, or a specified one, for validation by the VTEX App Store team.

 #### Usage